-Satisfies a major requirement in Biology and Environmental Studies.
+Satisfies a major and minor requirement in Environmental Studies.

 Students entering 2012 and after: satisfies Natural Science distribution requirement.